clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

    ordinary call-site check.
-3. Constraints meet to the most specific union: keywords and union sets normalize to sets, the meet keeps pairwise `is-a-relations` winners, an empty meet is a conflict and proves nothing, a partial meet is a set, which is a legal spec.
+3. Constraints meet to the most specific union: keywords and union sets normalize to sets, the meet keeps pairwise `is-a-relations` winners, an empty intersection is a conflict and proves nothing, a partial intersection is a set, which is a legal spec.
 So `(defn f [x] (symbol x) (contains? x 1))` infers exactly `#{:string}`, the intersection of the two unions.
 A param whose only constraint is a `{:op :keys ..}` map spec passes it through verbatim, so wrappers propagate required keys from config specs.
-Map-shaped constraints have no meet, mixed with others they are parked in `{:op :and :specs ..}` for the linters phase, where unresolvable members contribute nothing.
+Map-shaped constraints have no intersection, mixed with others they are parked in `{:op :and :specs ..}` for the linters phase, where unresolvable members contribute nothing.
 4. A conditionally guarded usage proves nothing: a usage inside a conditional branch